peternicholls/Adlington-New-Town/README.md

 - Secure long-term **funding for infrastructure** (transport, schools, healthcare).
 - Potential for the state to retain an **ownership stake** via a development corporation to ensure long-term public interest.

 **Risk:** Adlington is emerging as a **privately led, investor-driven scheme**, rather than a publicly led development corporation.
-That raises questions about how residents can influence decisions and who will be accountable if promises are not met.
+That raises questions about how residents can influence decision[...]

 ## 5. Risks linked to private equity involvement